Skip to main content Skip to footer

 Ofcom recently investigated personalised pricing, but consumers considered it “unfair,” there being no baseline from which to judge whether what they were getting was now a good deal.
 Group targeting is less invasive, requiring less information from individuals, but isn’t as effective as individual targeting – perhaps less accuracy is the price to pay for a modicum of customer privacy.

 Surveys suggest that consumers are willing to pay more for services if they see the additional value in doing so.
-Conversely, as so many customers pay for more data than they use, many would likely leap at the opportunity to have their bills adjusted to reflect their use more accurately:
+Conversely, as so many customers pay for more data than they use, many would likely leap at the opportunity to have their bills adjusted to reflect their use more accurately.

 The product